xericguzman/if-ands-or-buts/README.md

 After that, use `prompt-sync` to prompt the user for the passcode.
 If the user gets the passcode exactly correct, log a success message containing the word, "success".
 If not, log a failure message containing the word, "failure".

 **Note:** In this assignment, the `node_modules` folder containing the `prompt-sync` dependency does not already exist.
 To add it to this project, navigate to this repository using the command line then install it using the Node Package Manager with `npm install prompt-sync`.
-A `node_modules` folder will be created along with a `package.json` and `package-lock.json` files.
-The latter two files are unnecessary for now and you can choose to either delete them or keep them around.

 ## `bill-splitter.js`